dantleech/blog/content/posts/2026/05-21-day-23/index.md

 active for 6-8 hours a day and solving "problems" physically.
 My body feels good in general.
-It's also nice to have only a finite number of possesions and as meagre as the social interactions have been it's nice to wade into new social and not be stuck in the same old routine.
+It's also nice to have only a finite number of possesions and as meagre as the social interactions have been it's nice to wade into new situations and not be stuck in the same old routine.

 > They don't seel alcahol after 9PM in Carrefour in Lyon.
 They don't
 > understand me when I say "C'est ferme pour l'Alchool?"